-Every angler that uses a kayak to fish has some sort of DIY hack that they have added to their kayak to help with their fishing.
+Every angler that uses a kayak to fish has some sort of DIY hack that they have added to their fishing kayak to help.

 One of the most popular hacks involves using a milk crate outfitted with a swimming “noodle” cut into pieces to keep it afloat and dragged behind the kayak to add some storage space to hold everything from tackle to fish that were caught.